justinchoo93/G.Dia/README.md

 ## About

-We often play amazing games and forget about them.
-I wanted to create a platform where you can leave detailed game reviews for record keeping purposes.
-G.Dia is a web platform where one can review games he/she played for future reference.
+We often play amazing games and want to share the excitement with others.
+I wanted to create a platform where users can leave detailed game reviews and share them with other gamers.

 Please note that the application is still in development and will continue to make updates.